hangrybear666/06-devops-bootcamp__nexus_artifact_repo/README.md

         NEXUS_USER_2_PWD=
 ```

-5. Ensure Java, gradle, maven, node and npm are installed on your local machine.
+5. Ensure Java 17, gradle 7.4, maven, node and npm are installed on your local machine.

 	Make sure to check https://docs.gradle.org/current/userguide/compatibility.html for the correct version compatibility between gradle and java.
 I can recommend using SDKMAN! to install different versions of gradle, maven and jdk on linux. https://sdkman.io/install.